 - B.A., communication, Spring Arbor University, 2008

 Chris has formalized training in Strengths-Based Education in StrengthsQuest from Gallup.
 Chris’s top five strengths in the Gallup StrengthsFinder are Futuristic, Communication, Woo, Input and Strategic.
-If you don’t know what this means, e-mail Chris; he can chat your ear off about this leadership and self-awareness instrument.
+He is also an 8 on the Enneagram.
+If you don’t know what this means, e-mail Chris; he can chat your ear off about leadership and self-awareness instruments.